YottaDB/YDBDoc/ProgGuide/utility.rst

 **Output Variables**

-%ZR: As output, contains list of directories indexed by selected routine names.
+%ZR: As output, contains list of directories and shared libraries indexed by selected routine names.

 ^%RSET($JOB): The output global variable ^%RSET is used instead of the local variable %RD if the input variable %ZRSET is set.
 It is indexed by job number $JOB and the selected routine names.